web3/web3.js/packages/web3-validator/README.md

 This is a sub-package of [web3.js][repo].

-`web3-validator` contains the ideal setup for a Web3.js package.
+`web3-validator` contains functions for validating objects.

 ###### Get it from the NPM Registry